oletizi/avi-docs/src/site/docs/16.3/installing-avi-vantage-for-a-linux-server-cloud/index.md

 ### Software Requirements

-Installation of Vantage for a Linux server cloud also requires the following software:
+Installation of Avi Vantage for a Linux server cloud also requires the following software:
 <table class="table table-hover table table-bordered table-hover">
 <tbody>
 <tr>